ai-wordsmith/ruby-style-guide/README.md

 programmers.
 A style guide that reflects real-world usage gets used, while a style guide that holds to an ideal that has been rejected by the people it is supposed to help risks not getting used at all&mdash;no matter how good it is.

-The guide is separated into several sections of related rules.
-I've tried to add the rationale behind the rules (if it's omitted I've assumed it's pretty obvious).

-I didn't come up with all the rules out of nowhere&mdash;they are mostly based on my extensive career as a professional software engineer, feedback and suggestions from members of the Ruby community and various highly regarded Ruby programming resources, such as ["Programming Ruby"][pickaxe] and
-["The Ruby Programming Language"][trpl].

 There are some areas in which there is no clear consensus in the Ruby community regarding a particular style (like string literal quoting, spacing inside hash